- Get Started

 Authorization involves setting up Access Control Lists (ACLs) that define what actions the service account can perform.
 Typically, you'll want to grant permissions for producing and consuming messages on specific topics or namespaces.

-For more information about authorization, see Authorization and ACL.
+For more information about authorization, see Authorization and ACLs.

 Go back to the Cluster Dashboard page.